 Southwest Airlines is the largest airline operating at AUS in terms of passenger traffic.
 The airline frequently accounts for almost 40% of passengers each month.

-American Airlines comes next, accounting for about a quarter of passengers.
+American Airlines comes next, accounting for almost a quarter of passengers.
 Delta Air Lines and United Airlines often trade places in third and fourth place.

 Which airlines are seeing the most growth?